deathdric/infrastructure-setup-scripts/conjur/README.md

 conjur login -i usrbspade
 ```

-Input the password of the userbspade account when asked.
+Input the password of the usrbspade account when asked.
 If you have the `Logged in` message, you won.
 Good news is :
 you won't need to use the `admin` account for a while now.

-If you need to use an API key for this used and you don't have it, you can reset the API key by running `conjur user rotate-api-key`.
+If you need to use an API key for this used, but you don't have it, you can reset the API key by running `conjur user rotate-api-key`.
 This will create a new API key ready to use.
-However it will have one side effect : you will be logged out (you can still
+However, it will have one side effect : you will be logged out (you can still
 log in afterward using your LDAP credentials).

 ### Application policies setup

 #### Environments and groups

-We will not setup the policy for our first application, called `application1`.
+We will not set up the policy for our first application, called `application1`.

 All application policies will have the `app` parent policy and will be owned by the `admin` group.
 We will later define
 subpolicies owned by dev and ops users which wil allow them to set and fetch their credentials.

-First, let's setup the root `application1` policy defined in [this file](policy/application1.yml).
+First, let's set up the root `application1` policy defined in [this file](policy/application1.yml).
 Run the following
 command with the `usrbspade` user :

 ```